KUHN

-KUHN (88.9 FM) is a radio station broadcasting a variety format of oldies, adult contemporary, and talk radio related to the Nation.
+KUHN (88.9 FM) is a radio station broadcasting a variety format of oldies, swamp pop, zydeco, and talk radio related to the Nation in English and French.
 Licensed to Golden Meadow, Louisiana, United States, the station is currently owned by the United Houma Nation.

 History

 This station was originally applied for by the tribe in October 2007 and was granted in January 2009.
 However, over the course of time between the issuance of the construction permit and the actual license, the station location, frequency, and power was reduced from 50 kW as was originally proposed at a HAAT of 49 meters and on a frequency of 89.5 Mhz from a location north of Port Fourchon, Louisiana, to the current licensed location at the United Houma Nation's Tribal office south of the city of Golden Meadow, Louisiana, with the antenna on a tower behind the tribe's office.
-The licensed was granted on September 30, 2011.
+The licensed was granted on September 30, 2011 and the station went on air at the start of November 2011.

+The station was severely damaged in August 2021 during Hurricane Ida, and as of March 2023 the station remained off the air.